Ryantron/anime_site/doc/hacking.md

 # Hacking

 ## CSS Guideline
-- Position are handled by bootstrap
+- Positions are handled by bootstrap
-- Padding and margins are handled by bootstrap
+- Paddings and margins are handled by bootstrap
 - Borders are handled by bootstrap